 Ragamuffin is a overnight sailing boat in the Whitsunday Islands that offers a 3 day and 2 night tour for guests to explore and sail.

-Ragamuffin is an ex sailing maxi yacht, which measure 21m, or 70ft, in length.
-Ragamuffin was originally designed for the Admiral’s Cup, an international yachting regatta, which took place off the Southern Coast of England.
-She was designed by Australian Ben Lexcan, known for this design of a previous Admiral’s cup winner, the Mercedes III.
+Ragamuffin is an ex sailing maxi yacht, which measures 21m, or 70ft, in length.
+Ragamuffin was originally designed for the Admiral's Cup an international yachting regatta, which took place off the Southern Coast of England.
+She was designed by Australian Ben Lexcan, known for this design of a previous Admiral's cup winner, the Mercedes III.

 Ragamuffin was skippered by Syd Fischer, who to this day is a well known racer, and had raced in a total of 8 Admiral Cup campaigns.
 Now in his 90s, he recently christened Ragamuffin 100, another racing yacht.

-Ragamuffin now sails the coral sea in the Whitsundays with 13 passengers at a time.
+Ragamuffin now sails the Coral Sea in the Whitsundays with 13 passengers at a time.
 She was recently refitted in 2011 and offers guests the option to choose from open double berths or single bunks, and has two bathrooms on board.
 The open plan concept allows passengers to feel comfortable with space to roam around.
-Up top you’ll find her large masts, complete with billowing sails that were once used to race in the Admiral’s Cup.
+Up top you will find her large masts, complete with billowing sails that were once used to race in the Admiral's Cup.

 **Please note this tour is no longer in operation.
 For similar options, please refer to Small Group Sailing, Backpackers (18-35's), or ask one of our friendly consultants.